On the roots of the equation $\zeta(s)=a$: Introduction and statement of the main results

 The zeta-function has no exceptional values (in the meaning of Nevanlinna theory) except infinity as was shown by Ye \cite{ye} (see also \cite{steud}, Chapter 7).
 There are remarkable quantitative results.
 For example, it was shown by Bohr \& Jessen \cite{bj} that $\log\zeta(s)$ assumes any complex value infinitely often in any vertical strip $\sigma_1<\Re s<\sigma_2$ satisfying ${1\over 2}<\sigma_1<\sigma_2<1$, and that for fixed $a\neq 0$ the number of such roots of the equation $\zeta(s)=a$ with imaginary part bounded by $T$ has linear asymptotic growth as $T\to\infty$.
 For arbitrary complex $a$ the roots of

-are called $a$-values and are denoted by $\rho_a=\beta_a+i\gamma_a$.
-There is an $a$-value near any trivial zero $s=-2n$ for sufficiently large $n$ and apart from these $a$-values there are only finitely many other $a$-values in the half-plane $\sigma\le0$ (see Lemma \ref{rouch} below).
-The $a$-values with $\beta_a\le0$ are said to be trivial; all other $a$-values are called nontrivial.
-For any fixed $a$, there exist left and right half-planes free of nontrivial $a$-values (see formulas (\ref{bounded}) and (\ref{1free})).
-As in the case of zeros ($a=0$) there is a Riemann-von Mangoldt--type formula for the number $N_a(T)$ of nontrivial $a$-values with imaginary part $\gamma_a$ satisfying $0<\gamma_a\leq T$, namely, as $T\to\infty$,
+are called $a$-points and are denoted by $\rho_a=\beta_a+i\gamma_a$.
+There is an $a$-point near any trivial zero $s=-2n$ for sufficiently large $n$ and apart from these $a$-points there are only finitely many other $a$-points in the half-plane $\sigma\le0$ (see Lemma \ref{rouch} below).
+The $a$-points with $\beta_a\le0$ are said to be trivial; all other $a$-points are called nontrivial.
+For any fixed $a$, there exist left and right half-planes free of nontrivial $a$-points (see formulas (\ref{bounded}) and (\ref{1free})).
+As in the case of zeros ($a=0$) there is a Riemann-von Mangoldt--type formula for the number $N_a(T)$ of nontrivial $a$-points with imaginary part $\gamma_a$ satisfying $0<\gamma_a\leq T$, namely, as $T\to\infty$,

 with the constant $c_a=1$ if $a\neq 1$, and $c_1=2$.
 This was first proved by Landau \cite{bll}\footnote{The paper \cite{bll} of Bohr, Landau \& Littlewood consists of three independent chapters, the first belonging essentially to Bohr, the second to Landau, and the third to Littlewood.} (see also \cite{steud}, Chapter 7).
 We observe that these asymptotics are essentially independent of $a$: